OSSELINAlexandre/Projet7-OpenClassrooms-JavaTrack/README.md

 # Projet 7 - OpenClassrooms - Java Track

 Poseidon is a financial software deployed on the web.
-The purpose of this project is to code all requirement from the client.
-Some Mock-up where given, and our task was to implement CRUD methods into existing code so that the software can interact with a database in back-end.
+The purpose of this project is to code all requirements from the client.
+Some Mock-up were given, and our task was to implement CRUD methods into existing code so that the software can interact with a database in the back-end.

 ## Prerequisite